BenjaminAcar/PointOverLanelet/README.md

 curl -H "lat: 52.5149544484" -H "lon: 13.35700072439" http://localhost:34568/is_over_lanelet
 ```
 Depending on your lat/long and your osm file, an lanelet ID will be returned, or not.

+Note: The MercatorProjector is used to translate the lat/lon coordinates to the internal coordinates of the lanelet library.
+For some reasons lanelet is not using UTM, like expected.
+Therefore we used the MercatorProjector projection.